 Was this helpful?

-So in this example question, it says, identify the element that is a representative element that is not die atomic in the second period.
-That assumes the shape and volume of the container that it is in.
+So in this example question it says identify the element that is a representative element that is not die atomic.
+In the second period that assumes the shape and volume of the container that it is in.
 So there's a lot of information being thrown at us right now.
-First, we're gonna say it is a representative element.
-Remember, Representative Elements is just one of the large categories for the elements of the periodic table.
+First we're gonna say it is a representative element.
+Remember representative elements is just one of the large categories for the elements of the periodic table.
 If your representative element, that means you cannot be a transition metal.
-Unfortunately, all of these choices are representative elements.
-None of them are transition metals.
-So that part's not gonna help us.
-Well, next, it is not di atomic.
-Well, here, beryllium is mono atomic.
-Silicon is mono atomic.
-Boron is mono atomic, neon and argon.
+Unfortunately all of these choices are representative elements, none of them are transition metals.
+So that part is not gonna help us.
+Well next it is not di atomic.
+Well here beryllium is mono atomic, silicon is mono atomic boron is mono atomic neon and argon.
 So that also is not gonna help us too much.
-Now they're getting to some important stuff.
-They're saying, Second period, so second period means that in the second row of the periodic table, and they say that it assumes the shape and volume of the container that it is in.
-So if it assumes both shape and volume, that means that it is a gas, so basically this question is asking us to find an element that's in the second row of the periodic table and is also a gas.
-So come up here.
-We're gonna say second row is here, and the only ones that are gasses are nitrogen, oxygen, flooring and neon.
-But out of those four neon is the only one that's given to us as a choice.
-So that would mean that option D would be are correct.
-Answer.
-So everything we've been learning about the periodic table, it adds, on top of one another, you got to remember, representative elements versus transition metals.
+Now they're getting to some important stuff they're saying second period.
+So second period means that in the second row of the periodic table and they say that it assumes the shape and volume of the container that it is in.
+So if Edison's both shape and volume, that means that it is a gas.
+So basically this question is asking us to find an element that's in the second row of the periodic table and is also a gas.
+So come up here, we're gonna say 2nd row is here and the only ones that are guesses are nitrogen, oxygen, flooring and neon, But out of those four neon is the only one that's given to us as a choice.
+So that would mean that option d would be our correct answer.
+So everything we've been learning about the periodic table, it adds on top of one another.
+You gotta remember representative elements versus transition metals.
 You have to remember phases.
-Um, you have to remember elemental forms.
-This is the key to getting the type of question like this.
-Correct.
-So again, the only thing that fits all of these descriptions perfectly would be option.
-Deep neon
+Um You have to remember elemental forms.
+This is the key to getting the type of question like this correct?
+So again, the only thing that fits all of these descriptions perfectly would be option deep neon.

-Which of the following elements is a nonmetal that is a polyatomic solid?
+Which of the following elements is a nonmetal that is a homonuclear polyatomic solid?

 Which of the following exists as a diatomic solid at room temperature?